Apollo Server 2 is officially end-of-life as of 22 October 2023.

 Including custom error details

-Whenever you throw an ApolloError, you can add arbitrary to the error's extensions object to provide additional context to the client.
+Whenever you throw an ApolloError, you can add arbitrary fields to the error's extensions object to provide additional context to the client.
 You specify these fields in an object you provide to the error's constructor.

 This example builds on the one above by adding the name of the GraphQL argument that was invalid: